 During code review, check if a single commit touches unrelated files or concerns:

-git diff --stagedgit add -p to stage only the related hunksgit reset HEAD~1 to unstage and re-commit in separate pieces
+If you already made a mixed commit, use git reset HEAD~1 to unstage and re-commit in separate pieces